 Research addresses component development for turbine systems that are powered by various fuels, including hydrogen and natural gas in both simple and combined cycle applications.
 Topic areas include improved combustor designs to reduce nitrogen oxide NOx emissions, novel cooling schemes and thermal barrier coatings to protect first-stage turbine blades from higher turbine inlet temperatures, sensor development and aerothermal studies to enhance overall thermal efficiency.

 Research is focused on developing high-efficiency, low-cost power generation systems based on supercritical carbon dioxide (sCO2)-based power cycles.
 This includes new turbine systems for sCO2-based power cycles and development and testing of a sCO2 power cycle-based pilot plant.

 Current research assesses the potential benefit of pressure gain combustion systems when used with gas turbines in both simple and combined cycles.
 Researchers are focused on combustion control strategies and fundamental understanding of pressure wave-flame interaction and lab-scale testing/component prototyping for integration with gas turbine engines.

 Research and development focus on improving plant performance and adding load-following capabilities by improving turbines in steam-based power cycles.
 Topic areas include advanced manufacturing techniques that reduce cost, advanced maintenance techniques and overall efficiency improvements.

-Research focuses on developing novel modular hybrid heat engines, based on gas turbine technology, that have the potential to offer cleaner, more efficient, and better load-following capabilities than existing competing technologies.
+Research focuses on developing novel modular hybrid heat engines, based on gas turbine technology, that have the potential to offer cleaner, more efficient and better load-following capabilities than existing competing technologies.